MasTec Inc at Barclays Global Technology, Media and Telecommunic

 Adam Marshall Seiden - Barclays Bank PLC, Research Division - Research Analyst

 All right.
-Great.
-Good afternoon, everyone, and thanks for joining us at this session of the Barclays TMT Conference.
-My name is Adam Seiden.
-I'm the machinery and construction analyst at Barclays.
-Joining me from my team on the line also is Aleksy Grewal.
+Good day, everyone, and thanks for joining us for this next session at the Barclays Virtual TMT Conference.
+I'm Adam Seiden, our U.S. machinery and construction analyst.
+Joining us for this session is MasTec.
+The company is represented today by CEO, Jose Mas; CFO, George Pita; and IR, Mark Lewis.

-We're pleased for this session, we're joined by MasTec folks over from Coral Gables, Florida with us.
-For many of us -- for many, I think, are the folks on the line here and for this TMT conference, they may not be as familiar with MasTec.
-But I think what you'll soon learn from Jose and from George or from Marc and the crew that they're very connected to tech end markets all the way from telecom tech to clean tech.
+If you have any questions during today's session, please feel free to submit them into the system or you could, of course, e-mail me at [email protected].
+That's my first name dot my last name @barclays.com, and we'll be happy to ask your question on your behalf.

-So to start off, what I want to do is actually I want to pass the floor over to Jose and to George maybe just to give a brief couple of seconds for explaining the company to some folks that may be a little bit less familiar.
-And then Jose and George will pass it back to me, and we'll go along with the Q&A.
+So it's still relatively early, no hard questions, of course.
+And with that, I think we'll probably start beginning here.
+And we are at a TMT conference and maybe actually -- we are at a TMT conference, so for some of you folks who may be a little bit more unfamiliar about MasTec.
+So we'll start off with having the management team talk a little bit about MasTec.

 MasTec Inc at Barclays Global Technology, Media and Telecommunications Conference (Virtual) Transcript